 of grants go towards providing children with clothes & shoes

 Cambridge is the UK’s Most Unequal City.

 Cambridge was named the most unequal city in the UK in 2018 by the Centre for Cities Think Tank.
 The difference in life expectancy between Cambridge’s richest and poorest areas is about ten years.
 The cost-of-living crisis means the most vulnerable and deprived struggle to meet the cost of their basic essentials.

 We are a small charity with a group of unpaid trustees and volunteers who believe strongly in compassion, acting in a non-judgemental way and providing rapid support to those in need.
 Our trustees carefully scrutinise every request sent to Cambridge Aid.
 Most requests receive positive responses, and we also make many suggestions for additional sources of help.

 In 2021, we gave 979 grants, totalling £141,000, and our overheads were under 1% of grants.
 As of October 2022, we are giving grants at a rate 16% higher than in 2021.
 As the UK is now projected to enter recession from the fourth quarter of 2022 by the Bank of England, we need to actively raise funds to continue to support the growing demand from the people in crisis in Cambridge and the surrounding areas.

 Through our aid, we empower individuals, help them to retain their dignity, and remind them that their community cares about them.
-Around half our aid is for the benefit of children and many recipients are single parents.
+Around half of our aid benefits children, and many recipients are single parents.
 Over 50% of grants are to individuals or families affected by mental health issues and 25% by domestic violence.

 “I want to say a huge big thank you to Cambridge Aid for all the funds you have given the families and individuals through the year.

 It has made such a difference to many families – not just for the essentials, and I can’t tell you how often people have been in tears as the gesture is so poignant for them.
 The money will definitely make such a difference to the families this year.“